 Hooke and Busby collaborated on a number of building projects in later life, including the ‘beautyfieing of the School & College’.
 Hooke appears to have acted as the architect and overseer for the redesign of the room Dr Busby called his ‘Museum’, which we now know as the Busby Library.
 The space was badly damaged by an incendiary bomb in 1940, but has been reconstructed as a faithful replica, based on drawings and photographs in the school’s archive.
 The majority of Busby’s library survived the blast as the bulk of his collection was evacuated to Christ Church, Oxford, his former college.
 It is pleasing to think of Hooke employing his Euclidean geometry to construct this beautiful space as a legacy for his former Head Master and a gift to generations of future pupils.

-Written by Elizabeth Wells, Archivist and Records Manager, for the Reading Euclid project and first printed in The Camden Magazine, 2018
+Written by Elizabeth Wells, Archivist, for the Reading Euclid project and first printed in The Camden Magazine, 2018

 Smith, Eddie, “Westminster School Buildings, 1630–1730” in Westminster: The Art, Architecture and Archaeology of the Royal Abbey and Palace (British Archaeological Association: 2015) pp. 381-2